Child welfare activist, DCYF critic loses battle with cancer

 Last week, Alahverdian said he was hopeful about a resolution filed in the Rhode Island House of Representatives by Providence State Rep. Raymond Hull, calling for a commission to study the treatment of children in DCYF custody.

-“This is something that’s been needed since I first proposed it years ago,” Alahverdian said. “[DCYF care] has only gotten worse since there.”
+“This is something that’s been needed since I first proposed it years ago,” Alahverdian said. “[DCYF care] has only gotten worse since then.”

 Send tips to Target 12 Investigator Walt Buteau at wbuteau@wpri.com and follow him on Twitter @wbuteau.